akwirick/akwirick/README.md

 - Develop low-code/no-code products
 - Maintain privacy through encryption and security

-_I used to work at [Bumped](https://bumped.com) as an Engineering Director.
+_Currently work at [Chime](https://chime.com) as an Engineering Manager.
+I used to work at [Bumped](https://bumped.com) as an Engineering Director.
 Currently taking some time off to reflect on life, make plans and prepare for my next role._
 <!--
 **akwirick/akwirick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.